Friendly URL: www.mass.gov/emergencycontraception

 - Model Standing Order

-The procedures and protocols in this model standing order reflect medical research and standards of practice, approved 2005, reviewed 2007.
+The procedures and protocols in this model standing order reflect medical research and standards of practice, approved 2005, last revised 2015.
 The standing order must be signed by the physician

 - Annual Reporting Form